 Our research has found that most people won't spend more than £750 on a TV.

-Samsung is the market leader in TVs, followed closely by LG.
-Both have huge ranges spanning cheap TVs to high-end, big-screen sets costing thousands of pounds.
 Sony and Panasonic don't have the market share they used to, but they are far from being small brands.
 Panasonic aside (it usually has the smallest line-up), all the leading manufacturers release a similar number of TVs each year, and they follow much the same trends when it comes to size, too.
-You won't find many sets in the range of 32 inches to 43 inches, but there's no shortage of TVs 50 inches and above.
+You won't find many 32-inch sets, but there's no shortage of TVs 49 inches and above.

-Aside from these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes fade in recent years, in the UK at least.
+Aside from these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips.
 A big chunk of the market is taken up by cheap TVs from supermarkets and own brands, such as JVC (Currys PC World) and Technika (Tesco) and Bush (Argos).
 These TVs are generally cheap, but the models we've tested usually lack quality.
-You can read more about supermarket-brand TVs and whether any can challenge the leading brands in our supermarket TV guide.
+You can read more about supermarket-brand TVs in our supermarket TV guide.

 TVs with curved screens started to emerge a few years ago, first on high-end premium TVs but gradually filtering down to more affordable models.
 But they have recently fallen out of favour and now only Samsung includes them in its line-ups.

 Despite manufacturers' claims that curved TVs can enhance your viewing experience by 'wrapping' the picture around you, a bit like watching a film at the IMAX cinema, our expert and independent testing suggests otherwise.
-We've found the curved effect is minimal at best and is only really visible if you sit perfectly straight on while watching the screen (something most people rarely do).
+We've found the curved effect is minimal at best and is only really visible if you're watching the screen while sitting perfectly straight on (something most people rarely do).